all-out/guides/_guides/rent.md

 ~~~
 Rent due for XXMONTHXX XXYEARXX:

-61904762 ISK
+XXAMOUNTXX ISK

 Steps:
 1. Right click this link: All-Out
 2. Select "Give Money"
 3. Select the "Rent" account
-4. Double-click the amount above and copy/paste as the amount
+4. Double-click the ISK figure above and copy/paste it as the amount
 5. Give "XXMONTHXX" as the reason (Sponsors should also include the name of the sponsored member)

 For more information, please read all-out.github.io/guides/rent

+Thank you to our pledgers for bringing everyone else's rent down XXAMOUNTXX:
 ~~~